 The reviews for LX9 are mixed but this is mostly to do with shipping than the bike itself.
 The LX7 appears to have had some issues initially with this too but it now appears the company is addressing the issue with quicker response times to customers.

-The Exerpeutic LX9 is priced at just under $250 more than the LX7 when I checked.
+The Exerpeutic LX9 is usually priced more than the LX7 when I checked.
 For this you are getting a heavier bike that accommodates heavier users, has better handlebars, more adjustability for a potentially more comfortable ride and a better console that is easier to read with more functionality including the heart rate recovery mode reading.

 These are 2 good bikes for beginners that can be used for all levels of exercise from moderate to intense non impact cardio.
 If you are on a tight budget the LX7 is the better choice as long as you are within the parameters for size and weight.